-Welcome to the Panola College Emergency Medical Technology Program.
+Welcome to the Panola College Emergency Medical Sciences Department.
 In the early 1990's, it was recognized that national trends in EMS education were moving towards higher-level education along with expanding the paramedic program content areas.
 This initiative created the foundation for providing EMS education through a branch from Panola College.
-The move from Adult Continuing Education Paramedic training programs to a college based EMS education program allowed a larger region to be served while increasing the number of students trained in EMS.
-Panola College started offering EMS courses from their main campus under and became one of the first EMS Certificate programs approved by the Texas Higher Education Coordinating Board to be offered by the College.
+The move from Adult Continuing Education Paramedic training programs to a college-based EMS education program allowed a larger region to be served while increasing the number of students trained in EMS.
+Panola College started offering EMS courses from their main campus and became one of the first EMS Certificate programs approved by the Texas Higher Education Coordinating Board to be offered by a College.

-The Emergency Medical Technology program prepares students to apply for and successfully meet the requirements of the Texas Department of State Health Services EMT certification at all levels.
-EMT Basic and Paramedic courses at Panola College are conducted at the main campus.
+Each Emergency Medical Sciences program prepares students to apply for and successfully meet the requirements of the Texas Department of State Health Services EMS certification at that levels.
+EMT Basic, Paramedic certificate and Associate's Degree courses are offered at Panola College.
 Although some students choose to obtain only an EMT certificate, all students must meet the criteria for enrollment at each level.

-EMT
+EMT Certificate